Make Music Day

 Listen With the Library

 There are a number of ways to decorate time when you have a library card.
 The fastest way to throw on some tunes is through Hoopla, which offers a library of streamable music.
 All you need is your library card to get started, and music aficionados can get listening on their browser or in Hoopla's app.
-Indeed as I write this blog, I've thrown on ABBA Gold (Dancing Queen, of course) via Hoopla, but there's so much more to explore; from popular soundtracks (Hamilton, Encanto, La La Land, and more), to other greatest hits (Elton John also caught my eye), current popular artists and chart toppers (Taylor Swift, Lizzo, and more), award winners (like 2023 Grammy Award Winners), kids tunes (Best of Raffi anyone?), and more.
+Indeed as I write this blog, I've thrown on ABBA Gold (Dancing Queen, of course) via Hoopla, but there's so much more to explore; from popular soundtracks, opens a new window (Hamilton, Moana,...plenty to sing along to here), to other greatest hits, opens a new window (Elton John also caught my eye), current popular artists and chart toppers (Taylor Swift, opens a new window, Billie Eilish, opens a new window, plus many other favs), K-Pop, opens a new window (Blackpink and Stray Kids, among others), kids tunes (Best of Raffi anyone?), and more.
 Start decorating the minutes right away with eMusic!

 Of course the library also houses an expansive collection of CDs, which are are available via hold to our public any time through our catalog.
 Yeah yeah, a bit retro to the whippersnappers reading this, but you know, your fancy-pants Blu-Ray players can play CDs!
 And if you're an audiophile looking to expand your listening, it might be time to raid a 2nd hand store for some "retro" tech.
 If you really want to be a 90s kid you can use in conjunction with your old Discman and CD book for supreme nostalgia purposes.
 Search for your favorite artists in our catalog, or try one of this librarian's favorites from the selection below.